Capture cart events

 Note

-Adding to cart directly from a search results page, listings or recs carousel should also send an additional click event with a search ID that matches that of the corresponding search.
+Adding to cart directly from a search results page, listings or recommendation carousel should also send an additional click event with a search ID that matches that of the corresponding search.

 Event field data mapping